cmspeed/OT_3DEP_Workflows/README.md

 [![NSF-1948857](https://img.shields.io/badge/NSF-1948857-blue.svg)](https://nsf.gov/awardsearch/showAward?AWD_ID=1948857)

 # Reproducible scientific workflows for accessing, processing, and visualizing USGS 3DEP lidar data
-The U.S. Geological Survey (USGS) 3D Elevation Program (3DEP) is acquiring high-quality light detecting and ranging (lidar) data over the conterminousUnited States, Hawaii, and US Territories to meet the growing need for high-resolution 3-D representations of Earth's surface, vegetation, and other constructed features.
+The U.S. Geological Survey 3D Elevation Program (3DEP) is acquiring high-quality light detecting and ranging (lidar) data over the conterminous United States, Hawaii, and US Territories to meet the growing need for high-resolution 3-D representations of Earth's surface, vegetation, and other constructed features.

 This repository contains a suite of customizable and reproducible workflows implemented as Jupyter Notebooks for programmatically accessing, processing, and visualizing USGS 3DEP lidar point cloud data and creating a range of derivative products (DEMs, topographic difference maps, canopy height models, and colorized point clouds).
 Each notebook is designed to address a specific use case/geospatial application and leverages open source geospatial software (e.g. PDAL,GDAL) along with detailed documentation that lower the barrier of entry for users with minimal programming experience.